Are there Advantages to Using Cast Iron Cookware?

 Due to its affordability, durability and versatility, using cast iron for cooking is a popular choice for home cooks.
 In fact, you can find cast iron cookware for preparing just about any type of food.

-The most popular of the cast iron category include the skillet/frying pans, Dutch ovens, griddles, flattop grills, and waffle maker.
-Below you will find a description of each of these cast iron cookware items and a quick summation of their uses.
+The most popular of the cast iron category includes the skillet/frying pan, Dutch oven, and the griddle.
+Click on the links below to get a detailed description of each of these cast iron cookware items and how you can utilize them in your everyday cooking.

 A flat-top grill is essentially that—a flat grill that goes over the top of the barbecue.
 They are designed to be used on either gas or charcoal grills.
 This allows for the barbecue enthusiast to cook to their heart’s delight with the benefits of even cooking, versatility in food selection, precise temperature control, and ease of use.
 Not to mention, the flat surface is so easy to clean.